Take Your Mind Off Corona

 An amazing insight into the daily lives of the sea otters at Vancouver Aquarium with this underwater cam, which shows just how agile they are in their aquatic element.
 Watch them playing, feeding, and interacting with the camera, then switch over to the aquarium’s overwater live cam to watch how they behave on land.
-Due to low light conditions underwater, this cam is best during daylight hours.
+Best during daylight hours.

 Tau Waterhole Webcam, South Africa

 Located in Madikwe Game Reserve on the South Africa-Botswana border, the 24-hour cam regularly captures over 27 different species of game including lions, elephants, and the highly endangered African wild dog.
 Birders are in for a treat as well, as avian species flock to the site to drink and bathe.
 You might even catch the waterhole’s resident Nile crocodiles as they prey upon their unsuspecting visitors.
 Look for majestic sunrises and sunsets.

 Magellanic Penguin Exhibit Webcam, United States

 This live cam one focuses on the June Keyes Penguin Habitat.
 Here you can watch everybody’s favorite flightless birds as they swim, preen, snooze, and bicker over food.
 All 20 of them are Magellanic penguins (native to South America), and each with its own distinct personality.

 Canopy Lodge Fruit Feeder Webcam, Panama